 Morawa is served by 2 schools, including 1 secondary, 1 combined.
 The average ICSEA score is 902, which is below the national average of 1,000.
 Public transport access includes 1 bus stop.
 Healthcare facilities include 1 public hospital.

-From an investment perspective, Morawa offers a gross rental yield of 9.9%, rated as high yield.
-Property prices sit below the state median ($160K/$951K), suggesting a potential value opportunity.
+From an investment perspective, The gross rental yield works out to roughly 10.4%, which reads as high yield.
+Property prices sit below the state median ($160K/$951K), which can point to relative value.
 The price-to-income ratio of 2.5x is considered affordable.
 House prices have moved +3.2% year-on-year.
+Population growth of +1.9% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.